danielsedoff/otg.js/README.md

 # otg.js
-write and run JavaScript on the go with some syntactic sugar
+lets you write and run JavaScript on the go with some syntactic sugar